 Lastly, it’s important to update your film as you develop athletically.
 Coaches look for recruits with potential who can continuously improve upon their skill set.
 As you attend tournaments or high-level competitions, film your matches and edit your film with your best wrestling highlights.
 Then, follow up with college coaches and let them know you have new footage to share.

 NCSA’s Video Team edits more than 40,000 highlight videos each year.
 They break down every clip and package the best highlights to create a seamless reel that garners coach interest.
 And, depending on the membership level, they’ll produce multiple highlight videos for the athlete and help them identify the best schools to send it to.
-If you’re interested in learning more about NCSA’s video offerings, call our Video Team at 866-495-5172.

 For some student-athletes, a wrestling highlight video can be the reason they secure an in-person evaluation.
 It’s an opportunity to make a first impression and show college coaches their technical ability in every aspect: neutral, top and bottom.
 Plus, getting footage is not as complicated as it sounds.
 Follow these straight-forward tips to create a video that truly stands out: